Blockport Price Reaches $0.0386 on Major Exchanges (BPT)

-Blockport (BPT) traded flat against the dollar during the 24-hour period ending at 12:00 PM E.T. on April 18th.
-Over the last seven days, Blockport has traded flat against the dollar.
-One Blockport coin can now be purchased for $0.0386 or 0.00000368 BTC on popular cryptocurrency exchanges.
-Blockport has a total market cap of $2.23 million and $31,678.00 worth of Blockport was traded on exchanges in the last day.
+Blockport (BPT) traded flat against the U.S. dollar during the one day period ending at 16:00 PM Eastern on April 22nd.
+One Blockport coin can currently be purchased for approximately $0.0386 or 0.00000368 BTC on cryptocurrency exchanges.
+Blockport has a market cap of $2.23 million and $31,678.00 worth of Blockport was traded on exchanges in the last day.
+Over the last week, Blockport has traded flat against the U.S. dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.